29,711 total views, 11 views today

 - Migrating eRoom (non-Microsoft Product) to SharePoint 2016.

-The tools or approaches I have used:
+SharePoint migration tool: The tools or approaches I have used

-- Content DB migration, database detach, and attach (mounting and dismounting).
+- Content DB migration, database detach and attach (mounting and dismounting).

-- Third-party tools – Sharegate, Metalogix, and FME migration-center.
+- Third-party tools – Sharegate, Metalogix, and FME migration center.

-Brief description of FME migration tool:
+Brief description of the FME migration center tool:

 Most of us who work with SharePoint know about ShareGate or Metalogix tool, however, very few people know about the FME migration tool.
 If we want to migrate content from other than Microsoft products like Java or Documentum, we can use the FME migration tool – it has various inbuilt adoptors that can be connected to the source legacy application.
-The adaptor can be customized using the Java coding.
+The adaptor can be customized using Java coding.
 Using this tool is not easy as compared to traditional migration tools like ShareGate or Metalogix.

 25 quick checklists for SharePoint migration (SharePoint online Migration Checklist – SharePoint Migration Checklist)

-- Get the source site structure inventory it might have a lot of nested subsites.
+- Get the source site structure inventory; it might have a lot of nested subsites.

 - Create an inventory of all lookup lists in the source.